tdolby-at-uk-ibm-com/ace-keda-demo/tekton/README.md

 ## OpenShift

-Tekton is not normally installed directly with OpenShift, and the Red Hat OpenShift Pipelines operator would be used instead.
+Tekton is not normally installed directly on OpenShift, and the Red Hat OpenShift Pipelines operator would be used instead.
 The majority of the other steps are the same, but the registry authentication is a little different: the namespace in which the pipeline and pod are running must match the project name in the image registry tags.
 The examples show